-Turn Your Knowledge Into Action: Meaningful Steps To Remove Workplace Accessibility Barriers To Foster A Diverse & Inclusive Workplace For Quality Employees & Noticeable Results
+Turn Knowledge Into Action!
+Meaningful Steps To Deliver A Diverse & Inclusive Workplace Which Attracts Top Talent & Tangible Results

-Inclusive Recruitment & Retainment ■ Disability, Neurodiversity and Accessibility ■ Mental Health & Wellbeing ■ Inclusive Cultures & Engagement ■ Socioeconomic Inclusion ■ Employee Experience and Diverse Workforces ■ Leadership ■ Intersectionality
+Inclusive Recruitment & Retention ■ Disability, Neurodiversity & Accessibility ■ Mental Health & Wellbeing ■ Inclusive Cultures & Engagement ■ Socioeconomic Inclusion ■ Employee Experience & Diverse Workforces ■ Leadership ■ Intersectionality

 08.30 Registration, Informal Networking & GIC Welcome